The following Corporate Crime practice note provides comprehensive and up to date legal information covering:

 The defendant must intentionally (deliberately) or recklessly cause the victim to apprehend immediate and unlawful violence.

 The test of recklessness is set out in R v Cunningham.
 It is a subjective test.
-An accused will be 'Cunningham reckless' if they foresee the
+An accused will be 'Cunningham reckless'

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.